ryppl/boost-history/committee/rvalue_ref/throwing-move.rst

 reasonably easily migrated.
 However, we don't think this change would be appropriate for C++0x at this late date, so we're not proposing it.

+Revision History
+****************

+* N3050 (post-Pittsburgh mailing):

+  * Added cross-reference in [expr]p8 to refer to the noexcept operator as having an unevaluated operand.

+  * Clarified that the noexcept operator's result is an rvalue.

+  * Clarified that the noexcept operator will return false when its operand contains a subexpression that is a typeid of an *lvalue* expression of polymorphic type.
+Note: this wording assumes that the funny lvalues paper (N3030) will be accepted.
+If it is not, both the description of typeid and the description of noexcept will need to be updated to cope with rvalues that were actually rvalue references to objects.

+  * Clarified that noexcept (expression) is value-dependent if the expression is value-dependent.

+  * Clarified that the grammar term exception-specification: throw (type-id-list[opt])  has been removed.

+* N2983 (post-Santa Cruz mailing): Initial numbered revision

 Proposed Changes to Standard Wording
 ************************************